 Wouldn’t you love to have a luxurious new bathroom where you can escape and truly relax?
 But how much do bathroom renovations cost?
 Can you actually afford the dream bathroom that you desire?
-In part two of this seven-part series, we will help you break down the actual costs of renovating your bathroom by looking specifically at flooring choices and costs.
+In part two of this eight-part series, we will help you break down the actual costs of renovating your bathroom by looking specifically at flooring choices and costs.
 In the subsequent posts, we will look at your, shower and tub selections, lighting choices, cabinetry, toilets, and tiles.
 If you would like some expert advice and help with your bathroom renovation, contact Graham’s & Son today.
 We’ll come to your home for a free consultation where we will take measurements and give you a quote right on the spot.

 “Have been doing business with Grahams & Son for many homes and 2 real estate offices.
 So helpful with colour combinations, decorating ideas and has always looked so beautiful when completed…Great prices-Great Service & Exceptional Workmanship!“